-Since we aren’t lawyers, we want to be careful about how we approach GDPR and be clear that we aren’t able to give legal advice for your site.
-We are working with lawyers and important leaders in the industry to help keep a close eye on everything related to GDPR and want to pass on as much useful info as we can.
-Because everything is changing so quickly and lawmakers haven’t weighed in on many crucial aspects, we encourage you to take a conservative, thoughtful approach to compliance, make best efforts, and stay tuned as things evolve and new tried and tested solutions are developed.
+Since we aren’t lawyers, we are cautious in our approach to GDPR and want to be clear that we aren’t able to give legal advice for your site.
+We work with lawyers and important leaders in the industry to keep a close eye on everything related to GDPR and want to pass on as much useful info as we can.
+Things continue to change with GDPR implementation and lawmakers still haven’t weighed in on many crucial aspects, so we encourage you to take a conservative, thoughtful approach to compliance, make best efforts, and stay tuned as things evolve and new solutions are developed.

 What is GDPR?

 GDPR stands for General Data Protection Regulation, an initiative designed to give residents of the European Economic Area (EEA, which includes the European Union or EU, plus several additional countries) control over how their personal information is used.